Skip to main content

 Implant Candidacy and Requirements

 Dr. Marlin performs a comprehensive assessment during your consultation to determine if you’re an ideal candidate or if preliminary treatments are needed.
-Many patients who initially thought they weren’t candidates for implants have successfully received them after bone grafting or other preparatory procedures.
+Many patients who initially thought they weren’t candidates for implants have successfully received them after bone grafting, sinus augmentation, or other preparatory procedures.

 Why Choose a Prosthodontist for Dental Implants